 * “Is the Final Frontier Under the Sea?
 Before We Got to the Moon, Americans Made Scientific History Exploring the Ocean Floor.”
 An essay for the Los Angeles-based website Zocalo Public Square that points out how Fabien Cousteau’s “Mission 31,” which wrapped up on July 2, 2014, at the Aquarius Reef Base, has historical ties not only to Jacques Cousteau, Fabien’s grandfather, but to Sealab.
 It was 50 years earlier, in July 1964, that Sealab I opened the door to the kind of sea dwelling that’s gone on at Aquarius and elsewhere.

-* “String theory is a cosmic yarn” (as originally headlined in print) is an oldie but goodie from my daily newspaper years about a day I spent at a major physics conference among the world’s top string theorists.
-As the date indicates, the story’s been online since the dawn of Google – as you can perhaps tell from the somewhat gawky appearance and the links to nowhere.
-The original front-page newspaper story was apparently copied and posted by a tech-savvy conference participant.
+* “String theory is a cosmic yarn” (as originally headlined in print) is an oldie from my daily newspaper years, often made lively by spontaneous assignments like this one.
+The resulting article about my day at this international physics conference has been online since the dawn of Google — as you might surmise from its gawky appearance and the links that now lead to digital dead ends.
+The original front-page newspaper story was apparently clipped out, scanned, reformatted, and posted by a tech-savvy conference participant.
 No simple way to share such content at the turn of century, but, hey, hang around a bunch of physicists and they’ll figure it out . . .